Baby and Kids

 How to prevent a young child from accidentally leaving an app

 I use guided access to “lock” the iPad in a game, so my girls can’t (and won’t) exit out of a game.
-This is ideal for younger toddlers who can’t help themselves from pushing the home button while playing a game.
+These parental controls are ideal for younger toddlers who can’t help themselves from pushing the home button while playing a game.
 It ensures they won’t exit the game, and for older kids, will give them access to the app you’ve given them permission to use.
 And it’s pretty easy to set up.
-I very rarely turn this on for my 4 year-old but always turn it on for my 2 year-old.
+I never have to turn this on for my girls, but always turn it on for my 2 year old son.
+So let’s get into the best apps for little kids!
+Here are all our current favorites.

 Tap “Set Guided Access Passcode”, then enter a passcode.
 The only way to leave the app is to then enter the passcode.